How do I buy my first bathtub, without stressing too much?

 If you are just looking for a simple tub to soak after a long day, then this is the one to consider.
 It is the most basic form of a bathtub and is generally one of the more cheaper options.

 This tub is similar to a standard tub, except that its deeper structure allows for a more in-depth soak and may be more comfortable for some people.
 This may cost slightly more than the standard tub.

 A step up from the common/basic bathtub would be a whirlpool bathtub.
 These tubs involve in-built water jets that are strategically placed to target the users’ muscles such that it provides a massage-

 like experience to relieve body pains and inflammation in the joints.

-Just like whirlpool tubs, air tubs have in-built jets to help ease body stiffness help the user relax.
+Just like whirlpool tubs, air tubs have in-built jets to ease body stiffness and help the user to relax.
 The only difference is that the jets propel air instead of water, which accounts for a more dispersed and soothing feeling preferred by some.
 Air Tubs are pricier than whirlpool tubs.

 e) Combination Tubs